lbarros-arista/media-and-entertainment/README.md

 [  1] Sent 34952528 datagrams
 ```

-If you would like to emulate an IGMPv3 join:
+If you would like to emulate an IGMPv3 join on a different media host:

 ```
 iperf -s -u -B 239.1.1.1%_et1 -H 172.16.0.1 -i 1